dgdekoning/myFAIR-iKnowIT/README.md

 10. Find your files or samples:

     a.
-Find all available files that have been uploaded to the Fuseki server.
-    *   Select the option "Get all available files".
-    *   Click on the "Process >>" button to start searching for your files.

-    b.
-Find all available samples that have been uploaded to the Fuseki server.
-    *   Select the option "Get all samples from all files".
-    *   Click on the "Process >>" button to start searching for your files.

-    c.
 Find your files using a sample name:
-    *   Select the option "Get file(s) from sample".
+    *   Select the option "Search for sample".
     *   Enter a sample name.
     *   Click on the "Process >>" button to start searching for your files.

-    d.
-Find your files using a group name:
+    b.
+Find your files using a study name:
-    *   Select the option "Get samples from study".
+    *   Select the option "Search for study".
     *   Enter the name of a group.
     *   Click on the "Process >>" button to start searching for your files.

-    e.
-Find samples based on gender:
-    *   Select the option "Get samples from sex".
-    *   Enter a gender.
-    *   Click on the "Process >>" button to start searching for your files.

-    f.
+    c.
 Find samples with a specific disease:
-    *   Select the option "Get samples from disease".
+    *   Select the option "Search for disease".
     *   Enter the name of the disease.
-    *   Click on the "Process >>" button to start searching for your files.

-    g.
-Find studies in an investigation:
-    *   Select the option "Get studies from investigation".
-    *   Enter the name of the investigation.
     *   Click on the "Process >>" button to start searching for your files.

 11. Send the files to Galaxy and run a workflow:
     *   After finding your files, select the "Training_gemini_vcfanalysis_11112016" workflow by clicking on the dropdown menu.
     *   Select the file you want to send and choose the options you want to use.